shawnmflemingc/faq/screenshot.md

    - **Share Screenshots Easily:**
      - Screenshots can be easily attached to emails, documents, or shared directly in chats to help others follow your steps.

+---

-# Windows 11 Changes to Screen Shots
+# Windows 11 Screen Saving

 Windows 11 introduces some changes and enhancements for taking screenshots, though many of the methods from Windows 10 remain the same.
 Here’s what changes in Windows 11: